awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-file-shares.md

 Now that Shared Folders is connected to your Amazon FSx file system, you can manage the Windows file shares on the file system\.
 The default share is called `\share`\.
 You can do so with the following actions:
 + **Create a new file share** – In the Shared Folders tool, choose **Shares** in the left pane to see the active shares for your Amazon FSx file system\.
 Choose **New Share** and complete the Create a Shared Folder wizard\.

+  You have to create the local folder prior to creating the new file share\.
+You can do so as follows:
+  + Using the Shared Folders tool: click on "Browse" when specifying local folder path and click on "Make new folder" to create the local folder\.
+  + Using command line:

+    ```
+    New-Item -Type Directory -Path \\amznfsxabcd0123.corp.example.com\D$\MyNewShare
+    ```
 + **Modify a file share** – In the Shared Folders tool, open the context \(right\-click\) menu for the file share that you want to modify in the right pane, and choose **Properties**\.
 Modify the properties and choose **OK**\.
 + **Remove a file share** – In the Shared Folders tool, open the context \(right\-click\) menu for the file share that you want to remove in the right pane, and then choose **Stop Sharing**\.